slockwoo/Time-Lapse/README.md

 * video_capture - Uses Linux's v4l2 to capture JPEG images from a MJPEG stream and saves them to files.
 * decompress_jpeg - Decodes a JPEG image into an RGB image.
+* zlib_compression - Compresses a RGB image using zlib.